Do We Need a Labor License for Our Outsourced Occupational Health Center Staff?

 Shrikant_pra

-BTW you can't outsource ALL employees, you need to have at least 1 employee of principle employer.
+By the way, you can't outsource all employees; you need to have at least one employee of the principal employer.

 saswatabanerjee

 Please have a look at the definition of contract labour given in the act.
-It refers to any person who is working in your premises because you have a contract with his actual employer to deliver certain services other than sale of.
-Please have a look at the definition of contract labour given in the act.
-It refers to any person who is working in your premises because you have a contract with his actual employer to deliver certain services other than sale of a product.
+It refers to any person who is working on your premises because you have a contract with their actual employer to deliver certain services other than the sale of a product.

-So, there is nothing in the rules that says labour is Manuel work or anything to do with the factory.
-Every person who is on a contract, irrespective of what work he's doing, including highly skilled engineering people, are covered.
+So, there is nothing in the rules that says labour is manual work or anything to do with the factory.
+Every person who is on a contract, irrespective of the work they're doing, including highly skilled engineering people, is covered.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute